dkovacevic/broadcast-bot/README.md

 ## How does it work?
 This bot channels messages posted to it in Admin conversation to all conversations that it is in.
-In order to subscribe to a channel user should use the link: https://wire.com/b/[channel_name].
+Channel is accessible via *invite link*
 There is no limitation as in number of subscribers or number of messages.
-The Channel owner will be placed into Admin Conversation and everything that is posted there will be forwarded to Subscribers Message can be: text, web page, picture (a url to jpg|png|gif), youtube link, soundcloud link ...
+The Channel owner will be placed into Admin Conversation and everything that is posted there will be forwarded to Subscribers.
+Post can be: Text, URL, Picture (a url to jpg|png|gif), YouTube link, Soundcloud link ...

 ## Channel Admin(s)
  - Broadcast messages into Channel.
 Text, pictures, videos, recordings, links ...
  - Receive feedback from Subscribers (text, pictures, likes ...).
  - Limit who can join the Channel
- - Get some statics (number of subscribers, feedbacks ...)
+ - Get some statistics (number of subscribers, feedbacks ...)

 ## Subscriber
  - See posts in the Channel
  - See old posts from the Channel
  - Send feedback directly to Channel owner anonymously
- - Mute/Unmute the channel
+ - Mute/Unmute the Channel

 ## Channels vs. Groups
  - Unlimited number of subscribers